- Overview of Safeguarding

 What support do we offer?

 Fiona Marsh is our Designated Safeguarding Lead (DSL) and is able to carry out Early Help Assessments at school.
+We also have our Cluster Early Help Team, who are employed through the Eckington Cluster of Schools, to provide additional support to our families.

 With the direct support of our DSL, our team of very experienced Teaching Assistants are providing additional pastoral and nurture support where needed, through regular contact with our families; this allows parents/carers to share concerns and to maintain communication between school and home on a planned, regular basis if needed, ensuring that children and families are receiving the best support possible.